 The California DMV hearing officer will ask three questions before deciding whether to suspend your license as part of the DUI process:

 - Did the officer reasonably believe that you were DUI?

 - Was your BAC 0.08% or above?

-Although the DMV hearing is independent of your court case, you still have the right to be represented by a DUI attorney.
-An experienced DUI lawyer greatly increases your odds of winning the hearing and saving your drivers license.
+Although the DMV hearing is independent of your DUI court case, you still have the right to be represented by a DUI attorney.
+An experienced DUI lawyer greatly increases your odds of winning the hearing and saving your driver's license.

-If you lose your hearing and the DMV suspends your license, it will do so for a period of 4 months to three years, depending on (1) how many prior DUIs you have, and (2) whether you took or refused a chemical test.
+If you lose your hearing, your California DUI license suspension will go into effect.
+It will last for anywhere from four (4) months to three (3) years, depending on (1) how many prior DUIs you have, and (2) whether you took or refused a chemical test.